0-6-2: Finland

 The Vr5 class was numbered in the range from 1400 to 1423.
 No. 1422 is preserved at Haapamäki.

+Indonesia

+Nederlandsch Indische Spoorweg Maatschappij or NIS received 10 0-6-2Ts (skirt tank) from Sächsische Maschinenfabrik (Hartmann) in 1903 and 1912 for mixed passenger and freight trains on the 3 ft 6 in (1067 mm) Gundih–Gambringan–Cepu–Surabaya NIS, as well as sugarcane trains on Solo–Wonogiri–Baturetno lines.
+A 0-6-2T also worked on Batavia–Buitenzorg line.
+These 0-6-2Ts were classified as NIS Class 350 (351-360) using both wood and coal as fuel.
+However, the NIS 350s used teak wood more often due to the depletion of coal supplies.
+Teak wood is easy to obtain along the Gundih–Surabaya line, especially in the vicinity of Bojonegoro where there are still many teak forests.

+The NIS 350s were limited by the position of the tanks and had a water capacity of only 3 m3.
+This small tank capacity limits the operating range of NIS 350s that had to haul NIS essential commodity trains on certain routes.
+They quickly ran out of water and had to frequently stop at stations to refuel.
+To overcome this, especially during the dry season, a water tower or reservoir was built at each station.
+After Japanese occupation and Indonesian Independence, the locomotives were reclassified as C20.
+The C20 locomotive has a length of 9420 mm and weighs 33.5 tons, and able to run a maximum speed of 60 km/h.Of the 10 built only C20 01 is preserved at Ambarawa Railway Museum, Central Java.

 Philippines

 Tank locomotives

 There were 30 Dagupan-type locomotives built between 1889 and 1890.
 All were tank locomotives, weighed 32 t and were run a maximum speed of 33 km/h.
 These were divided into two subclasses: the A subclass built by Neilson and Company and the B subclass built by Dübs and Company.

 Another 25 locomotives of the C class were built in 1906 by the North British Locomotive Company (which succeeded Dübs) and were regarded as distinct from the Dagupan class.

 During the Manila Railroad era, they were replaced in mainline service by American tender locomotives such as the Porter 4-6-0 built in 1919 or the 4-6-2 Pacifics built by Baldwin Locomotive Works between 1926 and 1929.

 A B-class locomotive named Urdaneta (No. 17) remained in shunting service until 1963 and is one of only three steam locomotives preserved by the PNR.
 After its retirement, Urdaneta was first displayed in the Tutuban station.
 It is now on static display in Dagupan, Pangasinan.
 The rest were scrapped between 1917 and 1940.